sunrise-son/pewpew-pong/README.rst

 This is an online version of Pong on PewPew.
 Connect the device to a linux based server and use it as a screen for online players.
+Run a simple django app to allow moving the paddles on a website.
+Execute a simple script to run the game.

 Setup
 =====